Foundations of Learning

 All children will be taught the relationship between physical activity and a healthy body and a healthy mind from an early age.
 This will include the development of an understanding of the key role that healthy eating plays in the development of a healthy lifestyle.

 ICT can be found across the whole curriculum.
 From the very youngest age children will become familiar with technology through the use of interactive whiteboards and tablets.
 They will have opportunities to use ICT themselves within whole class and small group teaching.
-We are currently using Apple devices throughout the academy.

 Science will be taught as both a separate and a key subject in its own right.
 It will also be taught through the International Primary Curriculum to ensure that children make the connections between science and other areas of learning.